micleavor/edx-platform/docs/en_us/course_authors/source/exercises_tools/lti_component.rst

      :widths: 10 80
      :header-rows: 1

-     * - `Setting`
+     * - Setting
        - Description
-     * - `Display Name`
-       - Specifies the name of the problem.
-This name appears above the problem and in the course ribbon at the top of the page in the courseware.
-     * - `custom_parameters`
+     * - Custom Parameters
        - Enables you to add one or more custom parameters.
 For example, if you've added an e-book, a custom parameter may include the page that your e-book should open to.
 You could also use a custom parameter to set the background color of the LTI component.

          Every custom parameter has a key and a value.
 You must add the key and value in the following format.